sharvari89/Bounty-QA-Lead/README.md

 Can you to lay out and test at least 2 user flows, decipher differences (if any) between web and mobile versions.
 To get started we might suggest,
  * User signup / login
  * Edit user's extended profile (education, job experiences, extra curriculars, etc..)
- * Explore and connect with new `related` people Though you can replace these with other interesting user flows too.
+ * Explore and connect with new `related` people
+Though you can replace these with other interesting user flows too.

-Several aspects of a modern consumer facing service are important, Usability, Performance, Security, Localization are some that immediately spring to mind.
+Several aspects of a modern consumer facing service are important.
+Usability, Performance, Security, Localization are a few that immediately spring to mind.
 Does your test plan and the resulting cases address these and others?

 Remember we are going to evaluate you on the following parameters:
  * How you code - structure, comments, and efficiency